shohei-kojima/virus_nucleotide_detection/README.md

 ### '-c [CRAM file] -fa [reference fasta file]'
 Use when specifing CRAM file.
 Available only when '-alignmentin' is also specified.

-### '-only_unmapped'
+### '-all_discordant'
-Specify when you use only unmapped reads from BAM or CRAM file.
+Specify when you use all discordant reads from BAM or CRAM file.
-By default, this tool use all discordant reads (e.g. reads without sam flag '2') for mapping to viruses when BAM or CRAM file are specified as an input.
-Those discordant reads includes read-pairs with distant mapped positions and ones with low MAPQ; therefore, the number of discordant reads are far higher than unmapped reads.
-If you want to use only unmapped reads to reduce computational burden, you can specify '-only_unmapped' option.
+By default, only unmapped reads for mapping to viruses when BAM or CRAM file is specified as an input.
+If you want to use all discordant reads (e.g. reads without sam flag '2') for mapping to viruses, you can specify '-all_discordant' option.
+The discordant reads includes read-pairs with distant mapped positions and ones with low MAPQ; therefore, the number of discordant reads are far higher than unmapped reads.
 This option is only available when '-alignmentin' option was specified.
-This option is primarily intended for quick screening of HHV-6 positive samples.
-Please use it at your own risk.
+Although this option is less accurate than default setting (= use only unmapped reads), the coverage of reconstructed sequence is longer than default.
+Please use this at your own risk.

 ### '-unmappedin'
 Specify when you use fastq files as inputs.
 You also need to specify your input file with '-fq1' or '-fq2' options.